 “No, well, maybe a little.
 Things are often not the way they look.”

 “Oh, that’s very true,” agreed Noella, “but it’s usually easy to tell with a bit of looking past the surface.
-You’re not bad, Joel, and you felt we should do this.
-I say we follow it to the end.”
+You’re not bad, Joel, and you felt we should do this.”

 They’d only walked part of the morning when they came to the outskirts of a small village.
 They stood on the grass next to where a dirt path and cobblestones converged.
-“I don’t recognize the village, do you?” asked Joel.
+“I don’t recognize the village, do you?” he asked.

 “No. Is this Covington?”